Beloved civil rights leader Reverend Doctor Cecil "Chip" Murray dies

 His family told KCAL News that he died after some health struggles.

 Reverend Murray, also known by many as "Chip," was the pastor of First African Methodist Episcopal Church for almost three decades.
 During his 27 years as the church's pastor, Murray grew his congregation from 250 to 18,000.
-He helped his South LA through numerous programs, that brought jobs, housing and poured millions of dollars into the community.
+He helped his South L.A. community through numerous programs that brought jobs, housing and poured millions of dollars into the community.

 Presidents, including George W. Bush and Bill Clinton, visited his church, which Bush named the "177th Point of Light" as part of his Points of Light nonprofit initiative.